grepdisc/kindfools/_pages/writeon.md

 (Facilitator: Hy Carrel)
 [Sign Up](/signups/writeon20240409/){: .btn .btn--success}

-Several WRITE ON workshops will be held in May in partnership with **"Heavy" Reflections** part of the Civil Writes Project.
-Please complete a brief application by March 22, 2024 to express your interest.
+WRITE ON workshops will be held on May 2nd, 9th and 21st in partnership with **"Heavy" Reflections** part of the Civil Writes Project.
 [Learn More](/heavyreflections/){: .btn .btn--success}<br>

 {% comment %}